NannyML/nannyml/docs/tutorials/monitoring_performance/performance_estimation.rst

 The ``reference`` and ``analysis`` dataframes correspond to ``reference`` and ``analysis`` periods of the monitored data.
 To understand what they are read :ref:`data periods<data-drift-periods>`.
-The ``analysis_gt`` dataframe contains the target results of the analysis period and we will not be using it during Performance Estimation.
+The ``analysis_gt`` dataframe contains the target (ground truth) results of the analysis period and will not be used during Performance Estimation.

-One of the first steps in using NannyML is providing metadata information about the model we are monitoring.
+One of the first steps in using NannyML is providing metadata information about the model that is monitored.
-Some information is infered automatically and we provide the rest.
+Some information is inferred automatically and the rest should be provided.

 .. code-block:: python

-    >>> metadata = nml.extract_metadata(reference, model_type=nml.ModelType.CLASSIFICATION_BINARY, model_name='wfh_predictor', exclude_columns=['identifier'])
+    >>> metadata = nml.extract_metadata(
+    ...     reference,
+    ...     model_type=nml.ModelType.CLASSIFICATION_BINARY,
+    ...     exclude_columns=['identifier']
+    ... )
     >>> metadata.target_column_name = 'work_home_actual'
     >>> display(metadata.is_complete())
     (True, [])